• Skip to primary navigation

 Can I use cassava flour instead of tapioca flour?

-Definitely not!
+No!
 Cassava flour and tapioca flour are very different flours.
 Cassava flour requires way more liquid ingredients to bake properly so if you tried using it these muffins would turn out very very dry.

 Can I use pumpkin pie filling instead of pumpkin puree?